What is the 3rd European Driving Licence Directive (3DLD)?

 The principal changes are as follows:

-Category P (moped) will be renamed as Category AM and specifically will not allow a rider to use a moped in excess of 28mph (45kmh).
+Category P (Moped) will be renamed as Category AM and specifically will not allow a rider to use a moped in excess of 28mph (45kmh).
 Currently domestic law allows moped’s up to 30mph; since 2003 all new mopeds have been restricted to 28mph.
-This means that anyone wishing to use a moped that is older than 2003 for CBT won’t be able to, and far more importantly anyone who has a full car licence and is using an old moped will now be un-licensed and own a useless piece of scrap.
+This means that anyone wishing to use a moped that is older than 2003 for CBT won’t be able to, and far more importantly anyone who has a full car licence and is using an old moped will now be un-incensed and own a useless piece of scrap.
 Will DVLA write to all owners of pre-2003 mopeds to warn them of the potential consequences that await them in 2013? – who knows, but the DSA don’t think this will affect many people.

 Category A (Direct Access Scheme) has three important changes.
 The age of entry goes up from 21 to 24 (because as we all know at 23 you are wholly irresponsible whereas at 24 maturity sets in like mould on an old cheese).
 Nice to think that you can drive a tank or shoot people in HM Armed Forces, or get a super licence to drive a 700bhp car in Formula 1 but not ride a motorcycle above 35kw/46.6bhp.
 Well done Europe and well done the UK for deciding to implement this in such a bizarre way.
 The second change is that the size of the motorcycle for DAS will rise to 600cc and 40kw.
 Notwithstanding that no student ever uses more than the same power available from your average 250cc motorcycle on test it has been decided that 500cc simply wasn’t enough.
 Currently, with existing motorcycle models available that meet the 600cc/40kw, they are heavier than most 500’s.
 For those of a slighter build or shorter leg this will pose extra challenges for the Module 1 test where pushing the bike and U-turns etc. have always been more difficult for smaller people.
 The third change is that this will now be the only route to a full licence and people will no doubt start seeing 600cc as an entry level motorcycle.

-Category A1 (light motorcycles) has managed to retain its status as an absolute waste of time.
+Category A1 (Light Motorcycle Licence) has managed to retain its status as an absolute waste of time.
 So despite the fact that since 1997 the number of people that have taken this test can probably be numbered in tens it has been decided to keep it.
 However, brilliantly it has been made even more pointless than before.
 Essentially anyone aged 17 years or older can take their test on a 125cc motorcycle and get a full licence to ride a 125cc motorcycle.
 Again to go up to the next level (A2 or DAS) you will need to have waited for two years or be either 19 or 24, and again a re-test will be required.
 Frankly you would either have to be immune to financial reality or have some very compelling reason (like a disability) to bother with this.
 Most people will simply do a CBT as it amounts to the same but with L-plates and much, much cheaper.